GCN-DevLSTM: Path Development for Skeleton-Based Action Recognition: G-Dev Layer: Development layer of a temporal graph

 \subsection{G-Dev Layer: Apply path development layer to a temporal graph}

-In this subsection, we propose the so-called G-Dev Sequence Layer, which extracts the local information of the temporal graph using the development layer in a rolling window fashion.
-The core component of the G-Dev Sequence layer serves as a generalization of the development layer from the $d$-dimensional time series to the temporal graph.
+In this subsection, we propose the \emph{G-Dev layer}, which extracts the local information of the temporal graph using the development layer in a rolling window fashion.
+As a sequence-based extension of the development layer, it generalizes the mapping from $d$-dimensional time series to temporal graph data.
+Concretely, the G-Dev layer operates over sliding windows along the time dimension, where the application of path development on each local window is referred to as the \emph{G-Dev module}.

 Throughout this paper, the temporal graph $\mathfrak{G}_{X} = (\mathcal{V}, \mathcal{E}, X)$ refers to the graph with each node associated with $d$-dimensional time series features $X$.
 Here $\mathcal{V}:= \{v^1, \cdots, v^{M}\}$ denotes the vertex set and $\mathcal{E}$ can be represented by the adjacent matrix $A \in \mathbb{R}^{M \times M}$.
 We consider the general case where the time dimension of each node may vary across the nodes.
-More specifically, Let $X^{i} = (x_{t_1}, \cdots, x_{t_{L_i}}) \in \mathbb{R}^{d \times L_i}$ denote the features of the $i^{th}$ vertex, where $d$ and $N_i$ are the path and time dimension, respectively.
+More specifically, Let $X^{i} = (x_{t_1}, \cdots, x_{t_{L_i}}) \in \mathbb{R}^{d \times L_i}$ denote the features of the $i^{th}$ vertex, where $d$ and $L_i$ are the path and time dimension, respectively.
 The feature sets $X= (X^{(1)}, \cdots, X^{(M)}) $ is obtained by stacking $X^{i}$ for all $i \in \{1, \cdots, M\}$.
 Clearly, the skeleton sequence is an example of temporal graph data.

 \textbf{G-Dev module}.
 Let us first define the G-Dev module, which is a trainable layer with model parameters $\theta \in \mathfrak{g}^{d} \subset \mathbb{R}^{m^2 \times d }$, where $m$ is the matrix order of development.
 It maps a temporal graph $\mathfrak{G}_{X} = (\mathcal{V}, \mathcal{E}, X)$ to a static graph with matrix-valued features $\mathfrak{G}_{Z} = (\mathcal{V}, \mathcal{E}, Z)$ by applying the path development to the time-augmented transformation of each feature vector $X_i$ of the vertex $v_i$, as shown in Figure ~\ref{figure1}.
 In formula, for each vertex index $i \in \{1, \cdots, M\}$, the output feature is $Z = (Z^{(i)})_{i = 1}^{M} $, where $Z^{(i)} = D_{\theta}(X^{(i)}) \in G \subset \mathbb{R}^{m \times m}$.